mit-rss/intro_to_ros/README.md

 #### 2b: Launch File

-Additionally, write a roslaunch file that launches the `static_transform_publisher` node from the `tf` package and automatically publishes the two transforms.
+Additionally, write a roslaunch file that automatically publishes the two transforms.
 Name this launch file `static_tf_publisher.launch.xml` and save it in the `ros_exercises/launch` directory of your package.

 If you're getting an "extrapolation into the future" error, add this to your launch file: